yunseo-kim/yunseo-kim.github.io/_posts/en/2024-11-18-how-to-support-multi-language-on-jekyll-blog-with-polyglot-1.md

 - default_lang: Default fallback language
 - exclude_from_localization: Specify regular expressions for root file/folder paths to exclude from localization
 - parallel_localization: Boolean value specifying whether to parallelize multilingual processing during build
-- lang_from_path: Boolean value, if set to 'true', it automatically recognizes and uses the language code if the path string of the markdown file includes it, without needing to explicitly specify the 'lang' attribute in the YAML front matter within the post markdown file
+- lang_from_path: Boolean value, if set to 'true', it automatically recognizes and uses the language code if included in the markdown file's path string, without needing to explicitly specify the 'lang' attribute in the YAML front matter within the post markdown file

 > The [official Sitemap protocol documentation](https://www.sitemaps.org/protocol.html#location) states:
 >